edogola4/rent-reminder-generator/README.md

 ## Usage
 1. Fill in the form with relevant details:
    - Resident Name
-   - Room/Unit Number
+   - Unit Number
-   - Amount Due (in KES)
+   - Amount Due (in $)
    - Due Date

 2. Click "Preview Notice" to see how the reminder will look

 3. Click "Download Notice" to download the notice as a PNG file

+## Customization
+- To change the default property name, edit the variables in the script:
+  - `org_text` variable in the `create_rent_reminder` function
+  - `address_lines` list in the same function
+- To use your own logo, place it in the `static` directory as `parkview_logo.png`
+- Font and color schemes can be modified in the respective variables

 ## Technical Details
 - Built with Flask web framework
 - Uses Pillow (PIL) for image generation
 - Auto-creates necessary directories and templates on first run
-- Implements responsive web design
+- Uses responsive design for better user experience across devices
-- Generates high-resolution (300 DPI) notices suitable for printing
+- Generates professional-looking documents with subtle design details like watermarks and texture

 ## Project Structure
 ```
-ywca-rent-reminder/
+residence-reminder/
 │
 ├── app.py              # Main application file
 ├── static/             # Static files directory
-│   └── ywca_logo.png   # Logo file (downloaded if not present)
+│   └── parkview_logo.png   # Logo file (downloaded if not present)
 ├── templates/          # Templates directory
 │   └── index.html      # Main HTML form template
 └── README.md           # This file
 ```

+## Use Case: Parkview Apartments
+The default configuration uses "Parkview Apartments" as an example implementation.
+The system can be easily customized for any residential property by modifying the property name, logo, and contact information.

 ## License
-This project is for educational and personal use only.
-Any commercial use or redistribution requires permission from the developer and should respect YWCA Kenya's branding rights.
+This project is open source and available under the MIT License.

+## Credits
+- Created by [Your Name]
+- Inspired by the need for streamlined property management communications
+- Uses Flask, PIL, and other open-source libraries

-## Disclaimer
+## Future Enhancements
-This software is provided "as is", without warranty of any kind.
-The YWCA name and logo are used with respect and admiration for the organization's work in empowering women and providing quality accommodation services.
+- Multiple notice templates (payment confirmation, maintenance alerts)
+- Email integration for direct sending
+- User accounts for property managers
+- Resident database integration
+- Multilingual support